holepunchto/dht-rpc/README.md

 }
 ```

+Node per default uses something called adaptive mode to decide whether or not they want to join other nodes routing table.
-Note that adaptive mode is very conservative, so it might take ~20-30 mins for the node to turn persistent.
+This includes things like node uptime, if the node is firewalled etc. Adaptive mode is conservative, so it might take ~20-30 mins for the node to turn persistent.
+If you are making a test case with your own bootstrap network you'd usually want to turn this off to make sure your test finishes in a timely maner.
+You can do this by passing `ephemeral: false` in the constructor.
-For the majority of use-cases you should always use adaptive mode to ensure good DHT health.
+For the vast majority of use-cases you should always use adaptive mode to ensure good DHT health, ie the defaults.

 Your DHT routing id is `hash(publicIp + publicPort)` and will be autoconfigured internally.